 Live chat for website support allows you to have near-instant communication with someone on the support team.
 No signing up for anything, no lengthy unread emails, and certainly no wasted hours listening to elevator music on the phone.

 Website live chat proves just how much we prefer talking to a human.
-It’s consistently rated as the most satisfying way to contact customer support and tends to be the preferred method of contact for customers.
-Data even suggests that a good website live chat experience can increase the likelihood of return visits.
+It’s consistently rated as the most satisfying way to contact customer support and tends to be the preferred method of contact for customers – according to Forbes, 86% of consumers prefer to chat with humans.
+Data even suggests that 60% of customers are more likely to return to a site that has a live chat feature.

 Best of all, live chat for website support works great on mobile devices, making it easy, convenient, and particularly popular with recent generations.
 It’s easy to implement, even when using simple software like our Website Builder.